bschmeck/emacs_blog/pages/magit/index.md

 #### Miscellaneous

-`:` Type the git command you wish to run in the minibuffer, and Magit will execute it.
+`:` Run arbitraty git commands.
+Magit will open the minibuffer and run whatever command you type (Magit will prepend `git` for you.)

 `C-w` If there's a git SHA at the current point, copy it into the kill ring.